-On September 1, 2017, LP&L filed its application in PUC Docket No. 47576, Application of the City of Lubbock through Lubbock Power & Light for Authority to Connect a Portion of Its System with the Electric Reliability Council of Texas (the "Application").
-Through the Application LP&L sought Commission authority to disconnect the Affected Load from SPP and to connect to ERCOT, along with related findings that would facilitate LP&L's integration into the ERCOT system, consistent with the public interest.
+In September 2017, LP&L filed its application in PUCT Docket No. 47576, Application of the City of Lubbock through Lubbock Power and Light for Authority to Connect a Portion of Its System with the Electric Reliability Council of Texas (Application).
+Through the Application, LP&L sought PUCT authority to disconnect the Affected Load from SPP and to connect to ERCOT, along with related findings that would facilitate LP&L's integration into the ERCOT system, consistent with the public interest.

-From October 2017 to January 2018, LP&L worked closely with ERCOT and PUC staff in preparation of a public interest hearing which took place in January 2018.
-In March 2018, the PUC approved the integration of the Affected Load to the ERCOT system through an Order in PUC Docket No. 47576 (the "PUC Order").
-With approval by the PUC, LP&L then moved into the next phase of the ERCOT integration project, which was comprised of four CCN cases necessary to identify transmission line routes and substation locations necessary for the ERCOT integration.
+In March 2018, the PUCT approved the integration of the Affected Load to the ERCOT system through an Order in PUCT Docket No. 47576.
+With approval by the PUCT, LP&L then moved into the next phase of the ERCOT integration project, which was comprised of four CCN cases necessary to identify transmission line routes and substation locations necessary for the ERCOT integration.